Sgt. Marcus Arnold Lawson

 Marcus did not like the camp so he volunteered to go to Japan on the first ship.
 With him on the ship were Elzie Anness, Skip Rue, Morgan French and Bill "Doc" Sparrow of D Company.
 There were also other members of his battalion on the ship with whom he had become friends with at Ft.
 Knox.

-The Nagato Maru sailed for Japan from Pier 7 in Manila.
-The trip took 27 days.
-Many of the POWs came down with dysentery.
+The Nagato Maru sailed for Japan from Pier 7 in Manila on November 7th as part of a three ship convoy.
+During the trip, many of the POWs came down with dysentery and seventeen died.
 On the ship were Japanese soldiers returning to Japan.
 The first few days they spent much of their time getting drunk.

 If the soldiers had to relieve themselves, they urinated into the ship's holds onto the POWs.
 If they had to vomit, they did the same.
 Since there was not a great deal of room to move, the POWs could do little to escape the urine and vomit.

-The ship sailed for Japan and arrived at Moji.
-There the POWs were boarded onto a train and taken to Tanagawa #4-B. In the camp, they were put to work building a dry-dock.
+The ship arrived at Moji on November 24th.
+The POWs were deloused, showered, fed and issued new clothes.
+In Marcus' case, he was boarded onto a train and taken to Tanagawa #4-B. In the camp, they were put to work building a dry-dock.
 The POWs loaded mine cars which they pushed on trestle over the ocean.
 They then dumped the cars into the ocean.

 At first, the Japanese expected them to load and dump twenty cars a day, but as time went on and the prisoners grew weaker, they could only manage five or six cars each day.
 As their work decreased the number of beatings by the Japanese increased.